 The Invisalign brand is committed to researching and creating new methods to improve every aspect of the experience.
 This includes working to limit the number of patients who may not qualify.
 There are many issues that can be helped with clear aligners, which includes spaces and gaps, overbite, crossbite, crowding, open bite, and more.
 That said, there are rare cases that do not qualify, and Dr. Brayman can assess your teeth to tell you more.

 Mapping Out Your Invisalign Plan

 The first appointment is the initial assessment where Dr. Brayman will assess your specific situation and determine eligibility.
 If you meet the criteria and decide that you want to proceed, the clinic can take all of your records at that time.
 There’s no need to wait.
 This will include before pictures (approximately 10 positions) and impressions.
 Dr. Brayman’s dental office then sends these off to Invisalign.
-There is a cost of $500 for the records, but this will be included as part of the treatment cost, should you choose to proceed.
+There is a cost of $500 for the records, but this will be included as part of the Invisalign treatment cost, should you choose to proceed.

 Invisible braces are always created specifically for the patient.
 That means that everything is custom made to fit your mouth.
 Once they are applied to your teeth ,the aligners will move your teeth in the direction needed.
 Dr. Brayman will make sure that they are applying force to the right spot and in the right amount.
 The aligners get switched out on a regular basis, depending on your custom schedule, so that they keep applying pressure even after your teeth start shifting.
 You may even start to see improvements almost immediately, but it will take time for your teeth to get into their final position.

-How does Invisalign work for patients in Long Island NY 11797?
+How does Invisalign work for patients on Long Island NY 11797?